 What are the benefits of eating a healthy nutritional diet for fertility?

-- Promotes energy and vitality.
+- Promotes energy and vitality

-- Helps to build important nutrients that are stored during pregnancy.
+- Helps to build important nutrients that are stored during pregnancy

-- Provides the body and reproductive system with vitamins, minerals, antioxidants and other nutrients needed for pregnancy.
+- Provides the body and reproductive system with vitamins, minerals, antioxidants, and other nutrients needed for pregnancy

-- Provides antioxidants, vitamins, and minerals to protect egg and sperm health from damage.
+- Provides antioxidants, vitamins, and minerals to protect egg and sperm health from damage

-- Helps the body provide a natural hormonal balance by providing what’s needed for hormone production and function.
+- Helps the body provide a natural hormonal balance by providing what’s needed for hormone production and function

-- Supports a healthy reproductive system.
+- Supports a healthy reproductive system

 What Type of food is nutritionally healthy for fertility?

 Vegetables and Fruits – Advanced Fertility Center of Texas strongly believes eating a lot of organic vegetables and fruits should be where you start.
-Conventional produce contains harmful herbicides and pesticides which have been shown to negatively affect both male and female fertility.
+Conventional produce contains harmful herbicides and pesticides that have been shown to negatively affect both male and female fertility.
 Organic vegetables and fruits have more nutritional value for your reproductive system.